Certifiable Factor Graph Optimization

-Alternatively, \emph{certifiably correct} estimation algorithms have recently emerged as a powerful class of techniques for robustly solving challenging state estimation tasks \cite{rosen2021advances}.
-These techniques are based upon \emph{convex relaxation} rather than local search: they proceed by constructing a convex (typically \emph{semidefinite}) \emph{approximation} of an MLE or MAP problem instance, and then (\emph{globally}) solving this convex surrogate to produce a point estimate.
-Remarkably, a growing body of work has shown that this approach is capable of efficiently recovering \emph{exact}, \emph{verifiably globally optimal} solutions to challenging estimation tasks in many practical settings.
-However, despite their tremendous potential, at present certifiably correct estimators can be prohibitively difficult to design and deploy in practice.
-In particular, these methods frequently require the solution of large-scale semidefinite relaxations that are far beyond the capabilities of off-the-shelf general-purpose (interior-point) optimization algorithms \cite{Todd2001Semidefinite}, necessitating the use of more scalable \emph{custom built}, \emph{structure exploiting} techniques.
-At present, the design and implementation of these specialized semidefinite optimization methods requires substantial subject matter expertise in convex analysis and numerical optimization, along with significant problem-specific manual analysis, design, and implementation effort.
-These practical implementation challenges present a serious barrier to the more widespread exploration and development of certifiable methods within the research community, as well as their deployment in real-world systems (particularly for practitioners without highly-specialized expertise in applied mathematics).
+Alternatively, \emph{certifiably correct} estimation algorithms have recently emerged as a powerful class of techniques for robustly solving challenging state estimation tasks \cite{Rosen2025SLAMTheory}.
+These techniques are based upon \emph{convex relaxation} rather than local search: they proceed by constructing a convex (typically \emph{semidefinite}) \emph{approximation} of an MLE or MAP problem, and then (\emph{globally}) solving this convex surrogate to produce a point estimate.
+Remarkably, a growing body of work has shown that this approach can efficiently recover \emph{exact}, \emph{globally optimal} solutions to challenging estimation tasks in many practical settings; moreover, when exactness occurs, it is possible to \emph{verify} this fact \emph{a posteriori} by constructing a \emph{certificate of optimality} for the recovered solution \cite{Rosen2025SLAMTheory}.
+Certifiable estimation methods thus provide strong guarantees of correctness and optimality that traditional factor graph-based inference methods lack.
+However, despite their tremendous potential, certifiable estimators remain difficult to design and deploy in practice.
+In particular, they often require solving large-scale semidefinite relaxations that are beyond the capabilities of general-purpose (e.g.\ interior-point) optimization algorithms \cite{Todd2001Semidefinite}, necessitating the use of more scalable \emph{custom-built}, \emph{structure-exploiting} techniques.
+The design and implementation of these specialized semidefinite optimization methods currently requires substantial expertise in applied mathematics (particularly convex analysis and numerical optimization), along with significant problem-specific manual analysis, design, and implementation effort.
+These challenges have thus far presented a serious obstruction to the more widespread practical adoption of certifiable estimation methods.